matwilso/matwilso.github.io/_drafts/sim2real.md

 The point is that

+IWhat I am proposing is that we replace the physics equations with neural networks.

+Now some of you might be thinking that is idiotic.
+But how much does F=ma cover the interesting interactions that happen in the world?
+What about contact, fluids, friction, deformability?
+What about particles?

+The point is that

 I  could be wrong, but I think it becomes easier if we don't try to build in too much bias.
 I think there should be some structure and constraints perhaps, but it should mostly be nets.
 I talk about that a little bit later.

 But I imagine we have a set of entities, and these entities can interact, andb

 TODO: diagram.

 You could argue that other routes are better.